parlough/thisweekindart/README.md

 dart run build_runner build --release --output web:_site
 ```

+Or, just run `dart run tool/build.dart` which takes care of this for you and
+also includes the current time in the atom feed.

 ## License and disclaimers

 Except as otherwise noted, the textual contents of this project are licensed